dimi67ch/top-codebase/doc/Kubernetes-container-registry-secret.md

 # Kubernetes Container Registry Secret 'gitlab-rlp'

-So that Kubernetes is able to **authenticate to the gitlab** container registry to pull docker images and deploy containers, we defined a Kubernetes Secret ressource.\
+So that Kubernetes is able to **authenticate to the gitlab** container registry to pull docker images and deploy containers, we defined a Kubernetes Secret resource.\
 This Secret is applied via our **Ansible** Playbook in a declarative way (a file).
 ## How to create a Secrets file
 Our Secret file `docker_registry_config.yaml` looks like this: